ALEEEHU/Awesome-Text2X-Resources/README.md

 (Tsinghua University(Tsinghua Shenzhen International Graduate School), HKUST, Tencent AI Lab)
 <details span>
 <summary><b>Abstract</b></summary>
 Generating text-editable and pose-controllable character videos have an imperious demand in creating various digital human.
 Nevertheless, this task has been restricted by the absence of a comprehensive dataset featuring paired video-pose captions and the generative prior models for videos.
 In this work, we design a novel two-stage training scheme that can utilize easily obtained datasets (i.e.,image pose pair and pose-free video) and the pre-trained text-to-image (T2I) model to obtain the pose-controllable character videos.
 Specifically, in the first stage, only the keypoint-image pairs are used only for a controllable text-to-image generation.
 We learn a zero-initialized convolu- tional encoder to encode the pose information.
 In the second stage, we finetune the motion of the above network via a pose-free video dataset by adding the learnable temporal self-attention and reformed cross-frame self-attention blocks.
 Powered by our new designs, our method successfully generates continuously pose-controllable character videos while keeps the editing and concept composition ability of the pre-trained T2I model.
-The code and models will be made publicly available.
 </details>

 ### Paper lists
 | Year | Title                                                        | Venue  |                           Paper                            |                      Code                      | Project Page                      |
 | ---- | ------------------------------------------------------------ | :----: | :--------------------------------------------------------: | :--------------------------------------------: | :--------------------------------------------: |
 | 2023 | **Follow Your Pose: Pose-Guided Text-to-Video Generation using Pose-Free Videos**  | AAAI 2024 |          [Link](https://arxiv.org/abs/2304.01186)          | [Link](https://github.com/mayuelala/FollowYourPose)  | [Link](https://follow-your-pose.github.io/)  |

-### Datasets

 --------------